thedavidkipnis/Tondo/README.md

 ---

 This is a WIP!
-Future work and dev plans are listed in the [Trello](https://trello.com/b/ytUZoF3P/tondo) board.
+Future work includes:
+- Firebase for note storage and retrieval
+- Tabs
+- Note resizing
+- Themes / styles
+- Multiple note selection
+- Mobile support